 - Become familiar with the ASV Guidelines for Standards of Care.

 - Learn many important elements of sheltering, including considerations for housing, population planning, sanitation, physical and behavioral well-being.

 - Interact closely with shelter medicine faculty, residents, and current/former fellows with a goal of developing relationships that promote life-long learning and collaboration between shelter leadership and academics.

-- _ Attend a 3-day, virtual training intensive in December 2020, working closely with other fellows in the program and the UWSMP team.
+- Attend a 3-day, virtual training intensive in January 2022 (likely Jan.
+10-12), working closely with other fellows in the program and the UWSMP team.
 While normally held in person, this year the event will be held virtually due to the COVID-19 pandemic.
 More details of the event will be discussed during interviews.
 As much as we love to hold this event in person and are saddened to make this choice, we want to look out for the safety of attendees first and can promise it will still be an engaging experience.
-Participation in this training is a requirement of the fellowship. _
+Participation in this training is a requirement of the fellowship.

-- Complete a project focusing on an aspect of interest to the fellow’s shelter with possible creation of materials to share with the field.
+- Complete one or more informal projects focusing on an aspect of interest to the fellow’s shelter with possible creation of materials to share with the field.
 Fellows may decide to change their project plan after beginning the fellowship.